istio/istio.io/_docs/tasks/installing-istio.md

 ## Installing on an existing cluster

-For the Alpha release, Istio must be installed in the same Kubernetes namespace as the applications.
+For the {{ site.data.istio.version }} release, Istio must be installed in the same Kubernetes namespace as the applications.
 Instructions below will deploy Istio in the default namespace.
 They can be modified for deployment in a different namespace.

 1. Download and extract the [istio installation files](https://raw.githubusercontent.com/istio/istio/master/releases/istio-0.1.tar.gz), or